Aiven-Open/pghoard/README.rst

 ``storage_type`` describing the type of the store, other keys and values are specific to the storage type.

-The following object storage types are suppored:
+The following object storage types are supported:

 * ``google`` for Google Cloud Storage, required configuration keys: